 - Avoid trying to discipline or tend to your children while driving.

-- If you have animals in the car, restrain them by keeping them leashed in the back seat or put them in their crate.
+- If you have animals in the car, restrain them by leashing them in the back seat or putting them in their crate.

 By setting up your driving environment, you can ensure your car remains distraction-free.